-The project team documents and describes all efforts to re-evaluate the project.
-The re-evaluation is prepared by the project team and submitted by the District Environmental Planner to the Headquarters (HQ) Environmental Planner for review.
+The project team documents and describes all efforts to involved in re-evaluating the project.
+The reevaluation is prepared by the project team and submitted by the District Environmental Planner to the Headquarters (HQ) Environmental Planner for review.
 The re-evaluation is then submitted to the Environmental Services Manager for review and approval1.
-A copy of the re-evaluation and the approval are placed in ProjectWise.
+A copy of the re-evaluation and the approval are saved in ProjectWise.